-The storyteller becomes an American who has recently returned from working in Iraq for a year.
-The place is just north of Baghdad.
+The storyteller becomes an American who has made his way to a Tel Aviv cafe from southern Israel, near Gaza The story takes place just north of Ashkelon.
 The wounded person is a woman correspondent for ABC.
-Those who pass by without helping her are, first, an American soldier and, second, an Iraqi soldier.
-Finally, she is rescued and cared for by an Al Qaeda fighter.
+Those who pass by without helping her are, first, a local rabbi and, second, an IDF soldier.
+Finally, she is rescued and cared for by an Hamas terrorist.

 You can fill out the details yourself.
-What sort of reaction do you think this story would get from the listeners?
+What sort of reaction do you think this story would get from the listeners in the cafe?